The Pain of Product Complexity

 How to Reach an Optimal Level of Product Complexity?

 The ideal solution is effective at meeting market-driven needs while being internally efficient at creating product variance.
-Modularization as a technique aims to do just this; reduce complexity while leveraging the interchangeability of modules to configure the right product for each customer.
+Modularization and configurable product platforms are techniques aiming to do just this; reduce complexity while leveraging the interchangeability of modules to configure the right product for each customer.
 But to achieve an even greater level of company benefit requires that modularization is understood to be a strategic means to deliver the external variety valued by the market while managing the internal complexity which burdens the entire organization.
 Organizations must aim at finding the optimal level of complexity for their target markets today and into the future.
 This strategic approach versus tactical standardization or rationalization efforts is what leads to long-term success.

 A core principle of this way of thinking is to create a deeper level of understanding as to what & why product variance is valued in the market, and intentionally identify what, how & why this will change over time.
 The why questions can be thought of as the variance drivers of what in your product needs to vary both now and in the future.
 With this deeper level of understanding, you can then know how to decouple what in your product should vary from what should not.